+Council Support

 Overview

-This document offers a process roadmap for the Vermont Climate Council to conduct its work as mandated by the Global Warming Solutions Act (GWSA).
+This document is intended to serve as a long-term governance document for the Vermont Climate Council to conduct its work as mandated by the Global Warming Solutions Act (GWSA).

-The Council is tasked with developing by Dec 1, 2021 a Vermont Climate Action Plan that “shall set forth the specific initiatives, programs, and strategies, including regulatory and legislative changes, necessary to achieve the State’s greenhouse gas emissions reduction...and build resilience to prepare the State’s communities, infrastructure, and economy to adapt to the current and anticipated effects of climate change…” The statute describes in more detail the specific topical areas that the plan must cover.
+The Council adopted an Initial Climate Action Plan (the “Plan”) on Dec 1, 2021 and is tasked with updating it on or before July 1, 2025 and every four years going forward.
+The Plan will “set forth the specific initiatives, programs, and strategies, including regulatory and legislative changes, necessary to achieve the State’s greenhouse gas emissions reduction...and build resilience to prepare the State’s communities, infrastructure, and economy to adapt to the current and anticipated effects of climate change…” The statute describes in more detail the specific topical areas that the plan must cover.

-This document describes roles for the Council and the Subcommittees, tasks for the Subcommittees, a leadership structure for the Council and Subcommittees and decision-making rules for the different groups.
-In addition, it outlines the role of the initiative’s Director, the support that will be available as well as planned public and stakeholder engagement.
+This document describes roles for the Council and the Subcommittees, a leadership structure for the Council and Subcommittees, and decision-making rules for the different groups.
+In addition, it identifies the administrative support which can be provided by the Agency of Natural Resources and current contracts for facilitation services of the Council and public and stakeholder engagement.

-Finally, the document also provides the charges, or specific focus, of each Subcommittee.

 Role of the Council

-The primary body for decision as defined in the legislation is the Climate Council.
-This is the body who is charged to bring forth clear recommendations for action and its implementation.

-The Council’s responsibilities shall include the following
+The GWSA created the Vermont Climate Council as the body charged with creating and updating Vermont’s Climate Action Plan.
+With the Initial Plan drafted, the focus going forward will be on tracking progress to understand gaps and identify any updates to the Plan needed to address them.
+The development of the Initial Plan took a level of capacity from Councilors, Subcommittees, and state staff that is not replicable.
+Current Council responsibilities are focused on work that supportive of evaluating and filling in gaps in the Plan.

+Council responsibilities include:

-Set the overall direction for the work of the Council
+Set the overall direction for its own work, including themes and expectations for revisions to Climate Action Plan, a process plan for the work, charges for Subcommittees and Subcommittee membership

-Generate and hone expectations for and themes to be covered int the final report to be submitted to the Legislature

-Agree on an overall process plan and confirm membership in and overall charges of the Subcommittees

-Assign responsibility to the Subcommittees to generate recommended, draft initiatives, programs and strategies in their respective areas

-Oversee and provide guidance to the Subcommittees in their work, including review their workplans, their progress and ensuring gaps are filled, redundancy is reduced, and overall efforts are coordinated
+Oversee and provide guidance to the Subcommittees in their work to the priority gaps are filled, redundancy is reduced, and overall efforts are coordinated

+Conduct public engagement related to Plan revisions

-Review, compile, refine and finalize the outputs of Subcommittees to create the Vermont Climate Action Plan
+Review, compile, and refine the outputs of Subcommittees, resolving differences to create and adopt an updated, coherent Climate Action Plan

-Conduct public engagement during the process and around the draft recommendations prior to finalization

-Integrate, resolve differences, and decide upon the final content in the Vermont Climate Action Plan
+Regularly review progress toward meeting the requirements of the GWSA and identify any gaps.